nintymiles/nintymiles.github.io/_posts/2016-08-03-Understand-Jenkins-uninstall-commands.md

 ---
 layout: post
-title:  Learning Notes - A few of Swift Initializers
+title:  Learning Notes - How to uninstall Jenkins(installed by pkg) on Mac
 ---

 ## How to uninstall Jenkins(installed by pkg) on Mac ?